TylerWolfe/edgenuity/Science/Vocabulary.md

 **terminal velocity:** The greatest velocity a falling object can achieve.

 **weight:** A measurement of force that depends on gravity; measured in newtons.

+**displacement:** The change in position of an object.

+**motion:** An object's change in position relative to a reference point.

+**speed:** The distance traveled by an object divided by the time interval during which the motion occurred.

+**velocity:** The speed of an object in a particular direction.